 Holding the UV underwear dance party was a real highlight for me.
 Encouraging a group of wild ones into stripping to their underwear, covering each other with tribal UV paints and sweating together to the sounds of DJ Bobby Lost.
 Shouting at them in a German accent, “this isn’t a dance party it’s a shamanic ritual!”
 When the music had to go off we had a very good spooning session before heading down into the woods to continue the party.

 Also power ballad aerobics.
-Pumping 80s tracks, Lycra – and getting everyone to shout things like ‘fuck yoga!’.
+Pumping 80s tracks, Lycra.
 Laughing, crying, sweating ???? yes.

 Lachie Gordon Athie – MBS Director